rotundasoftware/cartero/README.md

 The Cartero Grunt Task also takes options that allow you to call arbitrary preprocessing and minification tasks (to compile .scss, uglify JavaScript, etc.), and more.
 See the [reference section](#reference) for a complete list of options for the Cartero task.

-Once you have configured the Cartero Grunt Task, you need to configure the Hook in your web framework.
+Once you have configured the Cartero Grunt Task, you need to configure the **_Hook_** in your web framework.
+The Hook is a small piece of runtime logic that resides in your web application framework.
+It uses [the output](#carteroJson) of the Cartero Grunt Task to provide your application with the raw HTML that loads the assets on each page.
 As of this writing there is only a Hook available for Node.js / Express, which is implemented as Express middleware.
 To install it, run:

 	npm install cartero-express-hook